Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms with Biased Gradient Information

-holds with probability at least $1-\delta$.
-Using the above observation, we give an algorithm for PGS guarantee using the biased subgradient estimator $H_x(y,\eta_y)$.
-The algorithm can be seen as the stochastic version of the steepest descent method in~\citet{murota2003discrete} and we list the pseudo-code in Algorithm \ref{alg:multi-dim-biased}.
+Therefore, it is still possible to check the global optimality by merely comparing the differences with \revisee{neighboring points}.
+A similar optimality condition can be established for the PGS guarantee.
+Using the above observation, we give an algorithm for the PGS guarantee using the biased subgradient estimator $H_x(y,\eta_y)$.
+The algorithm can be seen as a stochastic version of the steepest descent method in~\citet{murota2003discrete} and is listed in Algorithm \ref{alg:multi-dim-biased}.

 \begin{breakablealgorithm} \end{breakablealgorithm}